 A short bio: At 15, I dropped out of school and ran away from Toronto to the West Coast of B.C. where I got a job deck-handing on a 38’ salmon troller.
 A few short years later I earned my Class 4 Master Navigation papers, which was a most unusual accomplishment for a young woman at that time (1976).
-When my kids were young, I went to school and wrote my Phd. thesis, Ordering Chaos, the Canadian Fringe Theatre.
+When my kids were young, I went to university and eventually wrote my Ph.D. thesis, Ordering Chaos, Canadian Fringe Theatre.
 In the 80’s I was a writer and director in Fringe theatres across Canada and when the kids left home, I became a minimalist and a traveller.
 Travelling with my trusted little suitcase on wheels, I crossed North and Central America by bus and train, and once by motorcycle.
-I have lived and worked in 6 different countries: Mexico, Cuba, Grand Cayman, Honduras, Guatemala and Belize.
+I lived and worked in 6 different countries: Mexico, Cuba, Grand Cayman, Honduras, Guatemala and Belize.
 In 2005, the University of British Columbia (UBC) hired me to teach in the English department.
-I also teach for a U.S. program called Semester at Sea.
-I’ve sailed around the world teaching “Digital Story-Telling” and “Literature of the Seas” three times and 900 miles up the Amazon River.
+I also periodically teach for a U.S. program called Semester at Sea.
+I’ve sailed around the world teaching “Digital Story-Telling” and “Literature of the Seas” three times and 900 miles up the Amazon River too.
 To celebrate my 50th year, I walked for 50 days across Northern Spain on an ancient Pilgrimage.
-Now, I live part of the time on a tiny Caribbean island off the coast of Belize where I run a modest guest house, and the other part of the time I teach courses in Writing and Canadian Studies for the English Dept. at U.B.C.
+Now, I live part of the time on a tiny Caribbean island off the coast of Belize where I have a modest guest house, and the other part of the time I teach courses in Writing and Canadian Studies for the English Dept. at U.B.C.
 ‘A Promise for a Lifetime; a memoir of the imagination in three parts’ is my first memoir, and “The Promise, or How to start a University in Honduras’ is part one.